getBoolean/ebook2kavita/README.md

 ## Features

-- Groups ebook files into Kavita series based on subfolders and filenames
+- Groups ebook files into Kavita series based on the series foldername, subfolders, and the filename.
+The series subfolder is required, see [About](#about) for more details
 - Repair malformed `.epub` files. *(In rare cases this may be very slow even with `--dont-split-on-page-breaks` enabled)*
 - Convert eBook non-EPUB files to EPUB (See [Supported file extensions](#supported-file-extensions))
 - Automatically run Calibre plugin [DeDRM](https://github.com/noDRM/DeDRM_tools) *(only if installed)*
+- Nothing is modified in the source directory

 ## Usage